JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-The next Monday, when I headed into school I showed the flyer to some friends.
+When Monday came, I headed into school I showed the *Megalegs* flyer to some friends.
 “I need to practice if I want to win that contest,” I said.
 And they agreed as they looked over the flyer.

 “That game looks cool!” said one friend who had an Atari 800.
 “How about this: Let’s go 50/50 on the game,” he said.
 “What do you mean?”
 I asked.
 “Well, I pay $15 and you pay $15 and we can copy the game anyway so just let me have a copy.”

-What a great idea!
-We all just learned how to pirate Atari program cassettes.
+That was a pretty good idea!
+We all just learned how to pirate Atari program cassettes using an improvised audio dubbing cable.
 So if we went in 50/50 on a game like that, one of us could keep the original game and just make a copy to give to the other person.

 “Okay, but I get to keep the cassette and packaging,” I said.
 “Fine with me!” he said.